3 main problem areas in pharma business development

-By Martin Austin, expert-trainer of The Pharma Business Development Course.
+By Stefan Fischer, expert-trainer of The Pharma Business Development Course.

 Business Development (BD) has become systematised over the last decades, particularly in large companies where the three pillars of Search & Evaluation, Negotiation and Alliance Management have taken root.
 Each function is staffed independently to different levels of specialism depending on the individual company’s design.